An Oracle Unlimited License Agreement (ULA) is:

 - One-time License Fee: The organization pays an upfront fee for unlimited licenses for the agreed-upon Oracle products.

-- Unlimited Deployment: For the duration of the ULA (typically three years), the organization can deploy the included products without limits or additional licensing costs.
+- Unlimited Deployment: During the ULA (typically three years), the organization can deploy the included products without limits or additional licensing costs.

 - No Reporting: There are no requirements to report usage or deployments to Oracle until the ULA approaches expiration.